Joseph Smith: Success and schism in Ohio (1831–1838)

 As a result of the bank failure, Mormons in Kirtland suffered losses and intense pressure from debt collectors.
 Smith was held responsible for the failure, and there were widespread defections from the church, including many of Smith's closest advisers.
 Construction of the Kirtland Temple had only added to the church's debt, and Smith was hounded by creditors.
 Smith and Rigdon were charged with illegally operating a bank; both were found guilty and fined.

 In June 1837, Smith was arrested on a charge that he had conspired to have critic Grandison Newell murdered.
 Solomon Denton and Orson Hyde testified for the prosecution.
 Smith was acquitted.

-Also in 1837, Oliver Cowdrey, who was then assistant president of the church, accused Smith of engaging in a sexual relationship with a teenage servant in his home, Fanny Alger.
+Also in 1837, Oliver Cowdery, who was then assistant president of the church, accused Smith of engaging in a sexual relationship with a teenage servant in his home, Fanny Alger.
 Smith, who was married to Emma at the time, said little of the relationship, but he did specifically deny being guilty of adultery.
 Indeed, contemporaries of Smith agree that he had likely married Alger as a polygamous wife.
-Cowdrey was subject to excommunication proceedings for "seeking to destroy the character of President Joseph Smith, Jun., by falsely insinuating that he was guilty of adultery", but in 2014 the LDS church admitted Smith had had a marital relationship with Alger.
+Cowdery was subject to excommunication proceedings for "seeking to destroy the character of President Joseph Smith, Jun., by falsely insinuating that he was guilty of adultery", but in 2014 the LDS church admitted Smith had had a marital relationship with Alger.

-By 1838, Smith was facing widespread dissension from high profile church leaders accusing him of being a fallen prophet, as well as mounting lawsuits.
-On January 12, a warrant was issued for Smith's arrest on a charge of bank fraud.
+By 1838, Smith was facing widespread dissension from high-profile church leaders, accusing him of being a fallen prophet, as well as mounting lawsuits.
 That night, he and Sidney Rigdon fled Kirtland to join up with the Mormons in Far West, Missouri.
 Smith's critics in Kirtland took control of the temple, but many Kirtland Mormons eventually followed Smith to Missouri.

-Life in Far West, Missouri (1838–39)
+Strife and war in Far West, Missouri (1838–39)

 By 1838, Smith had abandoned plans to reclaim the city of Independence and instead declared the town of Far West as the new "Zion".
 In Missouri, the church also took the name "Church of Jesus Christ of Latter Day Saints", and construction began on a new temple.
 In the weeks and months after Smith and Rigdon arrived at Far West, thousands of Latter Day Saints followed them from Kirtland.
 Smith encouraged the settlement of land outside Caldwell County, instituting a settlement in Adam-ondi-Ahman, in Daviess County.